 I wasn’t sure what to expect when I received my copy of Cards Against Muggles.
 I’m a huge fan of Cards Against Humanity, but I’ve been skeptical of any “unofficial” expansions packs in the past.
 When I learned about this spinoff, though, I just couldn’t resist.

 I got the cards printed and cut at a printing company, and they turned out beautifully.
 The front and back sides matched up well, and if you get them printed on card stock they look just like any card game.
 The one downside of this, is if you don’t have a printer, you end up paying for the game twice.
 Once for the files and once for the printing.

 Going in on the game with friends and printing multiple copies could help offset the extra cost, but if you can get your hands on a printed version of Cards Against Muggles, definitely take that option.
-They’ve sold them in limited quantities in the past, so keep your eyes on their website and social media for more details on when that’ll be happening again.

 When I picked up my beautiful little cards, the first white card I saw read, “that awkward moment when you don’t know who You Know Who is.”
 Right away, I was hooked.
 The best cards are the ones that make you laugh before they’re paired with anything, and this was one of those gems.

 I’ve now played through the game several times and can happily say that there are many more of these gems included.
 Are there some duds as well?
 Absolutely.
 A few of the cards were truly WTF worthy, but different people have different senses of humor, so that’s bound to happen.